“Chapter 51: Ether 6–10,” Book of Mormon Student Manual (2009), 369–74

 “… Hymns can lift our spirits, give us courage, and move us to righteous action.
 They can fill our souls with heavenly thoughts and bring us a spirit of peace” (Hymns, ix–x).

 We learn that the Jaredites were taught the importance of humility.
-Modern revelation also teaches us the importance of humility: “Be thou humble; and the Lord thy God shall lead thee by the hand, and give thee answer to thy prayers” (D&C 112:10).
+Modern revelation also teaches us the importance of humility: “Be thou humble; and the Lord thy God shall lead thee by the hand, and give thee answer to thy prayers” (Doctrine and Covenants 112:10).

-Elder Joseph B. Wirthlin (1917–2008) of the Quorum of the Twelve Apostles explained that “humility is the recognition and attitude that one must rely on the Lord’s assistance to make it through this life” (in Conference Report, Oct.
-2004, 110; or Ensign, Nov.
+Elder Joseph B. Wirthlin (1917–2008) of the Quorum of the Twelve Apostles explained that “humility is the recognition and attitude that one must rely on the Lord’s assistance to make it through this life” (“Press On,” Ensign or Liahona, Nov.
 2004, 104).

-Bishop Richard C. Edgley of the Presiding Bishopric named humility as one of the basic characteristics of a faithful Church member:
+Bishop Richard C. Edgley, who served in the Presiding Bishopric, named humility as one of the basic characteristics of a faithful Church member:

 “As I have pondered these faithful members, I am struck by two qualities they all seem to have.
 First, regardless of social or economic status or position, their humility leads to submissiveness to the Lord’s will.
 And second, in spite of the difficulties and trials of life, they are able to maintain a sense of gratitude for God’s blessings and life’s goodness.
 Humility and gratitude are truly the twin characteristics of happiness. …

 “… In the kingdom of God, greatness begins with humility and submissiveness.
 These companion virtues are the first critical steps to opening the doors to the blessings of God and the power of the priesthood.
 It matters not who we are or how lofty our credentials appear.
-Humility and submissiveness to the Lord, coupled with a grateful heart, are our strength and our hope” (in Conference Report, Oct.
-2003, 103–4; or Ensign, Nov.
+Humility and submissiveness to the Lord, coupled with a grateful heart, are our strength and our hope” (“The Empowerment of Humility,” Ensign or Liahona, Nov.
 2003, 98).

 To be “taught from on high” one must keep the commandments and be worthy of the companionship and inspiration of the Holy Ghost.
-Elder Richard G. Scott of the Quorum of the Twelve Apostles explained the blessings of being taught by the Spirit: “When all the challenges pour down on you, you will have a quiet inner feeling of support.
+Elder Richard G. Scott (1928–2015) of the Quorum of the Twelve Apostles explained the blessings of being taught by the Spirit: “When all the challenges pour down on you, you will have a quiet inner feeling of support.
 You will be prompted to know what to do.
 You can live in a world of turmoil and great challenge and be at peace.
 You will be inspired to know what to do and to have the power or capacity to do it.
 Remember this promise of the Lord … : ‘Ye are to be taught from on high.
-Sanctify yourselves [that is, keep my commandments] and ye shall be endowed with power’ (D&C 43:16)” (in Conference Report, Apr.
-1991, 44; or Ensign, May 1991, 35).
+Sanctify yourselves [that is, keep my commandments] and ye shall be endowed with power.’
+(D&C 43:16.)” (“Making the Right Decisions,” Ensign, May 1991, 35).

 The brother of Jared warned his people that having a king would lead them into captivity (see Ether 6:22–23), and it did.
 The Jaredite king Kib and later his son Shule were both taken captive by rivals.
 Notice how quickly the brother of Jared’s prophecy was fulfilled.